XanderLubbe/TaxMan/readme.md

 There is one correct way of loading new data to be populated into the database, and this is by updating the `data.csv` with the new data and then immediately deleting the current `data.sql` as it will be holding the old data.
-Once the application is run, the new data will be populated into the database and then an export of the database's table can done.
-This export will replace the 'data.sql' file.
+Once the application is run, the new data will be populated into the database and then an export of the database's table will be done, this export will replace the deleted `data.sql` file.

 ### Structures for the `data.csv` and `data.sql`:
 * #### CSV